Play Out is an organization that produces engaging, interactive concerts for families.

 Play Out concerts focus on a wide range of classical, contemporary, and cross-genre music, and are performed by some of the most highly sought-after musicians in New York City and beyond.
 Additionally, Play Out collaborates with other spectacular artists in many fields, including poets, writers, dancers, illustrators, animators, and more.

-“Embarking on this journey of creating and producing my own family concerts, I named my company Play Out.
-It’s a reminder of my own music education growing up, when my teachers and mentors enthusiastically encouraged me to play out, to make my musical voice heard and expressed to its fullest.
+Play Out is personal to me — it’s a reminder of my own music education growing up, when my teachers and mentors enthusiastically encouraged me to play out, to make my unique musical voice heard and expressed to its fullest.

-Now, I believe that expressing oneself — coupled with deep listening and a love of learning — are essential ingredients in living a healthy and connected life.
-My goal is to share these principles with others through the interactive concert experience.” ”
+Expressing oneself, along with deep listening and a love of learning, is essential for living a healthy and connected life.
+My goal is to share these principles with others through the interactive concert experience.

 About the Founder: